 The code executes procedurally up until the await Task.Run() invocation within OnEvent() starts.
 Following its completion, control is passed to the Post() method within AsyncSynchronizationContext.
 After the execution and completion of the Post() invocation, the Console.WriteLine("throw Exception...") executes, and then an exception is thrown.
 This exception is captured by the AsyncSynchronizationContext.Post() method and passed back into Main().

-In this example, we use a Task.Delay() call to ensure the program doesn’t end before the Task.Run() invocation but, as shown in the next chapter, a ManualResetEventSlim would be the preferred approach.
+In this example, we use a Task.Delay() call to ensure the program doesn’t end before the Task.Run() invocation but, as shown in a later chapter, a ManualResetEventSlim would be the preferred approach.

 ***COMP: Insert “End 7.0” tab